On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Graded pre-Nichols algebras

-Note that every Nichols algebra $B(V)$ is graded.
-Combining Lemma \ref{l2.6} and the proposition above, we obtained the following proposition. \begin{proposition} Let $B(V)$ be a Nichols algebra of diagonal type in ${_{\k G}^{\k G} \mathcal{YD}^\Phi}$.
-Then $B(V)$ is twist equivalent to a Nichols algebra of diagonal type in the ordinary Yetter-Drinfeld module category ${_{\k \widehat{G_V}}^{\k \widehat{G_V}} \mathcal{YD}}$. \end{proposition}
+Since Nichols algebras are naturally graded, we obtain the following corollary immediately by Lemma \ref{l2.6} and Proposition \ref{p3.4}. \begin{corollary} Let $B(V)$ be a Nichols algebra of diagonal type in ${_{\k G}^{\k G} \mathcal{YD}^\Phi}$.
+Then $B(V)$ is twist equivalent to a Nichols algebra of diagonal type in the ordinary Yetter-Drinfeld category ${_{\k \widehat{G_V}}^{\k \widehat{G_V}} \mathcal{YD}}$. \end{corollary}